 Although today’s ski technology is capable of working wonders, it hasn’t taken the step up to miracles.
 There are skis that are perfect for soft snow, and skis that are great for hard snow, but it’s tough to get skis that excel in both.
 A few skis come close to the ideal, but each is still a compromise in some area of performance.

 Okay, the choices are many and hard.
-How do you hack through the P-tex jungle?
+How do you hack through the jungle?
 To begin, form an image of your skiing style, both present and future.
-Do you want the security and comfort of an AT set up on your next hut trip?
-Are you planning on mostly lift serviced skiing, but want a setup for the occasional hike to the powder runs on the back side?
+Do you want the security and comfort of an AT setup for your next hut trip?
+Are you planning on mostly lift serviced skiing, but want a setup for the occasional sidecountry hike to the powder runs on the back side?
 Are you doing long winter walks with a bit of skiing thrown in?
-Or are you going to explore the extreme skiing arena?
+Or will you explore the extreme skiing arena?

 Next, identify the season when you do most of your skiing, and the snow conditions you expect.
-Think about how much you want to spend; you may opt for a budget outfit by purchasing used alpine skis and boots, with new skins and bindings, or you can go whole hog for a state of the art setup.
+Then think about your spend; you can opt for a budget outfit by purchasing used alpine skis and boots, upgraded with new bindings and climbing skins.
+Or you can go whole hog for a state of the art setup.
 Above all, know the types of snow you’ll be skiing, purchase accordingly, and be aware of the fact that any ski will be a compromise in some conditions.

-If you’re not a ski god you have two choices.
+There are generally two ways of going about acquiring ski touring skis.
 The first is easier on the pocketbook: purchase one pair of skis that work best in the conditions you will encounter most often, then learn to get the best out of them in other types of snow.
 The best way to do this is seek out adverse conditions at a ski area.
 If you have soft snow boards, seek out the hardest steepest ice you can find.
 If you’ve chosen a hard snow ski practice skiing extreme guano snow.
 The second option is one usually taken by professional skiers and ski fanatics: accumulate a quiver of skis and choose your daily boards the way a golfer picks a club.
 Ski quivers can burn up your credit card, but most of the time you’ll have the best tool for the job at hand.